 A picture is worth a thousand words and more so on your website homepage.
 Try to use good quality images that show a little bit of your personality.
-Images taken at your workplace and real people who work for you would tend to create an instant connect with the visitor rather than impersonal standard stock photos.
+Images taken at your workplace and real people who work for you would tend to create an instant connection with the visitor rather than impersonal standard stock photos.

 High-quality images have the potential to make a great first impression and help you stand out from your competition.
 So invest some time in choosing the right images for your website.

 The main objective of your website is to get visitors to fulfil your business objectives.
-A prominent Call to Action needs to be present in the top half of the homepage.
+A prominent call-to-action needs to be present in the top half of the homepage.
 Typical calls to actions can be: requesting a quote, calling your business or submitting an online enquiry.

 There should be a single primary macro goal that should be translated to a call to action on the homepage.
-You can have smaller secondary or micro goals such as pdf downloads, newsletter signups, video views, etc.
+You can have smaller secondary or micro-goals such as pdf downloads, newsletter signups, video views, etc.

 The homepage offers a great opportunity to capture visitor data to target them with future marketing messages.
 Enquiry forms or newsletter signups are an easy and quick way to capture contact information like phone numbers and email ids.

 When it comes to the website homepage, the trick is to keep it simple.
-Use of jargons and complex designs will confuse the user.
+The use of jargons and complex designs will confuse the user.
 Use a helpful and friendly tone of voice, if possible, to encourage the user to explore your website beyond the homepage.
 Rid your website homepage of any unwanted clutter and help your visitor navigate through your website easily.

 Which of these elements has worked for you?
 Are there any others you would like to share with us?
 We would like to hear from you on our Twitter Page.